Ajanta Caves: Cave 1

 This cave (35.7 m × 27.6 m) has one of the most elaborate carved facades, with relief sculptures on entablature and ridges, and most surfaces embellished with decorative carving.
 There are scenes carved from the life of the Buddha as well as a number of decorative motifs.
 A two-pillared portico, visible in the 19th-century photographs, has since perished.
 The cave has a forecourt with cells fronted by pillared vestibules on either side.
 These have a high plinth level.
 The cave has a porch with simple cells at both ends.
 The absence of pillared vestibules on the ends suggests that the porch was not excavated in the latest phase of Ajanta when pillared vestibules had become customary.
 Most areas of the porch were once covered with murals, of which many fragments remain, especially on the ceiling.
 There are three doorways: a central doorway and two side doorways.
 Two square windows were carved between the doorways to brighten the interiors.

 Each wall of the hall inside is nearly 40 ft long and 20 ft high.
 Twelve pillars make a square colonnade inside, supporting the ceiling and creating spacious aisles along the walls.
-There is a shrine carved on the rear wall to house an impressive seated image of the Buddha, his hands being in the dharmachakrapravartana mudra.
+There is a shrine carved on the rear wall to house an impressive seated image of the Buddha, his hands being in the Dhammacakkappavattana mudra.
 There are four cells on each of the left, rear, and the right walls, though due to rock fault there are none at the ends of the rear aisle.